 Once it’s confirmed that you would like us to act on your behalf as your sole letting agent, the property will be placed on the market for the agreed monthly rent.
-Then comes the exciting bit - identifying a suitable tenant for your consideration.
+Then comes the exciting bit - identifying a suitable Contract Holder for your consideration.

 Property Advertising & Marketing (To Let)

 Firstly, we’ll take photographs at the property, to accompany the literature we will create to showcase its key selling points.
-Using this, it’s our job to get your property in front of potential tenants who are actively seeking a new home.
-We have multiple advertising channels, including our own high traffic website, well known property advertising portals and social media platforms.
-We will contact any potential tenants from our active database who’s desires match your property, too.
-Plus, we’ll place our eye catching ‘TO LET’ board outside the property. (unless you specify otherwise).
+Using this, it’s our job to get your property in front of potential Contract Holders who are actively seeking a new home.
+We have multiple advertising channels, including our own high-traffic website, well-known property advertising portals, and social media platforms.
+We will contact any potential applicants from our active database who’s desires match your property, too.
+Plus, we’ll place our eye-catching ‘TO LET’ board outside the property. (unless you specify otherwise).

-If your rental property is already occupied with a tenant, we can liaise with them to arrange a suitable time for a viewing.
-We’ll let you know as soon as a prospective tenant makes an offer, arming you with details of their current situation for you to approve or decline.
-If you give the go ahead, we’ll negotiate the terms of the tenancy that you’re expecting and move the application to the next stage…
+If your rental property is already occupied by a Contract Holder, we can liaise with them to arrange a suitable time for a viewing.
+We’ll let you know as soon as a prospective Contract Holder makes an offer, arming you with details of their current situation for you to approve or decline.
+If you give the go-ahead, we’ll negotiate the terms of the Occupation Contract that you’re expecting and move the application to the next stage…

-Vetting The Successful Tenant - References, and Credit Checks
+Vetting The Successful Contract Holder - References, and Credit Checks

 We’re super proud of our current time to let a property - which currently stands at 8.2 days from the day of instruction.
-Once we have found an interested party, then comes the most important part - checking they’re reputable and can afford to enter into a tenancy agreement with you.
+Once we have found an interested party, then comes the most important part - checking they’re reputable and can afford to enter into an Occupation Contract with you.

-The tenant checks we go through are rigorous and are there to give you some comfort around who will be living in your asset during the tenancy agreement.
-It’s our goal to do everything we can we filter out any potential problem tenants from the outset.
+The Contract Holder checks we go through are rigorous and are there to give you some comfort around who will be living in your asset during the Occupation Contract.
+It’s our goal to do everything we can we filter out any potential problem Contract Holders from the outset.

-We use an industry-leading Credit Reference Agency to undergo tenant references.
+We use an industry-leading Credit Reference Agency to undergo Contract Holder references.
 This includes a ‘soft search’ which will highlight CCJs/IVAs or bankruptcies.

 To bolster our tenant checks we also seek out references from employers, previous landlords, and a personal referee if necessary.
-If a potential tenant is self-employed, a student or on housing benefit support, we gather references from either a solicitor, accountant or guarantor.
+If a potential Contract Holder is self-employed, a student or on housing benefit support, we gather references from either a solicitor, accountant, or guarantor.

 Landlord Compliance, Safety Checks, and Certificates.